vanshroronoa439-jpg/vanshroronoa439-jpg/README.md

 * GitHub
 * IntelliJ IDEA
 * VS Code
+* LeetCode

 ## 🎯 Current Goals

-* 🚀 Build strong consistency through daily LeetCode practice
-* 📚 Strengthen DSA fundamentals before starting college
+* 🚀 Strengthen DSA and problem-solving fundamentals
+* 📚 Build a strong foundation in Computer Science throughout my first year
-* 💻 Maintain public repositories documenting my learning journey
+* 💻 Build projects and document my learning journey publicly
-* 🌱 Explore open source and development projects during first year
+* 🌱 Explore development, open source, and new areas of computer science
+* 🧠 Keep improving through consistent practice and experimentation

 ## 📈 Current Focus

-I enjoy problem-solving, algorithmic thinking, and continuously improving my programming skills.
-My goal is to build a strong technical foundation before college and steadily grow into software engineering, competitive programming, and open-source development.
+I'm currently focused on **Java and Data Structures & Algorithms**, while exploring C to better understand programming at a lower level.

+I've been enjoying the process of figuring out how things work under the hood, solving problems, and gradually expanding my toolkit.

+Still early in the journey — **learning, building, and improving one concept at a time.**